-Elisabeth Dupuis came from up Calgary for an Anchorage Ski Week.
+Elisabeth Dupuis came from up Calgary for a week of Guided Backcountry Skiing.
 We toured for eight days non-stop.
-What I didn't know is that Elisabeth doesn't get tired.
+I didn't know that Elisabeth doesn't get tired.
 These were my first turns after two months of summertime in Patagonia.
 I bucked up and reminded my muscles how to ski.

 We started with four days on the Snowbird Glacier in the Talkeetna Mountains, then hit the Turnagain Pass in the Kenai Mountains until a four-foot storm drove us out.
 We headed back to the Talkeetna Mountains for a final crushing on the Bomber Traverse.